 The Commodore-64 Keyboard

 It’s a 9×9 matrix, making 18 connectors.
-That means there are 81 different keys, however you can see there is no 81 keys, the RESTORE has it’s own row and column, wasting 16 potential «keys».
-We will see next, that’s actually a good thing for us.
+That means there are 81 different combinations, however you can see there is no 81 keys, the RESTORE has it’s own row and column, wasting 16 potential «keys».
+As we will see next, that’s actually a good thing for us.

 Warning: The C-64 and C-16 keyboards are physically the same, but NOT electrically.
 That’s why there are a Keymmodore-16 project!!